 Which reporting verbs and phrases are most useful?

-This is the second of three lessons about Reporting Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Reporting Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce reporting verbs and phrases in detail